 The social part of the MSCI ESG ratings looks at consumer safety, product liability, and health & safety, among other factors.

-Overall, profit-driven companies hoping to measure how they perform and attract new investors should pay special attention to this integration framework.
+Overall, profit-driven companies hoping to measure their performance and attract new investors should pay special attention to this integration framework.

 See Related: Things to Know About Climate Refugees